-Simply put, publishers sell their subscriptions to Steady, and steady sells them to subscribers under its own name and own invoice.
+Simply put, publishers sell their memberships to Steady, and Steady sells them to members under its own name and own invoice.
 Steady is the buyer or distributor, and publishers are the supplier, for taxation purposes.

-For that reason, Steady includes value-added tax (VAT) in the amount it charges subscribers.
+For that reason, Steady includes Value-Added Tax (VAT) in the amount it charges members.
 In Germany VAT is 19% (as of April 2017).
-A €10 subscription contains €1.60 VAT.What Steady is not:
+Therefore, a €10 plan contains €1.60 VAT.What Steady is not:

-In order to reduce the publisher's hassle with invoices, correct taxation and other details, Steady onsells subscriptions from publishers.
+In order to reduce the publisher's hassle with invoices, correct taxation and other details, Steady on-sells memberships from publishers.

-To be able to sell subscriptions, Steady first buys a license from the publishers.
-In exchange for this license, publishers receive a subscription payment from Steady (after the deduction necessary costs).
+To be able to sell memberships, Steady first buys a license from the publishers.
+In exchange for this license, publishers receive a membership payment from Steady (after the deduction necessary costs).
 These payments are sent via PayPal and are detailed in a monthly income statement (a specific kind of invoice - here's an example

 An income statement is - for taxation purposes - similar to an invoice that publishers would otherwise send.
 The difference is that Steady prepares the income statement for the publisher (because Steady has the payment data).
 The income statement includes the net revenue owed to the publisher, and the publisher's VAT rate - either 0%, 7% or 19%.Example Calculation: